-Fee: Indivi dual /Group requesting facility: Ву: Date(s): Hours: Renta l Re gulations - Not inclusive A. cilities cannot be rented or used wher tivities. n such activity conflicts with scheduled Vermillion s chool В. The group/individual requesting the use of the facilities must abide by policy KGD and the following: 1.
-1. Responsible for any damage beyond normal wear on the facilities.
-2. Use or consumption of alcoholic bevon parking areas. verages or illegal drugs is prohibited on the rented premises and 3.
-The proper policing of rented facilities their guests. es and parking lot areas being used by the renting party and 4.
-Permission must be granted by the lof P.A. systems. building principal or athletic director prior to set up and usage 5. d by the requesting group/individual and Vermillion etic director prior to final approval for use of the rec 6. uditorium.
-The group/individual requesting the use to ensure no food or drink is brought in. : must has re under ad a sign hereby indicate and procedures governing the use of school facilities sibility and liability for any injury to persons, damage es.
-The
+Fee: Individ dual /Group requesting facility: Ву: Title: Date(s s): Hours: Renta l Re gulations - Not inclusive A. cilities cannot be rented or used wher tivities. n such activity conflicts with scheduled Vermillion school B. The group/individual requesting the use of the facilities must abide by policy KGD and the following: 1.
+Responsible for any damage beyond I normal wear on the facilities.
+2. Use or consumption of alcoholic bev on parking areas. rerages or illegal drugs is prohibited on the rented premise es and 3.
+The proper policing of rented facilities their guests. es and parking lot areas being used by the renting party a and 4.
+Permission must be granted by the lof P.A. systems. building principal or athletic director prior to set up and us sage 5. by the requesting group/individual and Vermillion busine tic director prior to final approval for use of the requested 6. uditorium.
+The group/individual requesting the use must to ensure no food or drink is brought in. has re under ad a sign hereby indicates that hereby indicates.
+The ibility and liability for any injury to persons, damage to some sult from use of said facility. e .